CharanMunur/shrtn/server/README.md

 ### `service/UrlService.java`
 - Generates Base62 short codes from auto-incremented PostgreSQL IDs
-- On redirect: checks Redis → falls back to DB → caches hit → logs click asynchronously
+- On redirect: checks Redis → falls back to DB → caches the full URL snapshot → logs the click in Postgres
+- Caches `UrlCacheEntry` for redirect hot-path data and `UrlResponse[]` for per-user list views
-- Evicts Redis keys on toggle / delete
+- Evicts Redis keys on click, toggle, delete, and shorten where relevant

 ### `service/OtpService.java`
 - Generates 6-digit OTPs linked to a user + purpose (`EMAIL_VERIFICATION` / `FORGOT_PASSWORD`)